AlexIII/gsmGuard/readme.md

 ## Project files
 - /config-util - PC configuration program.
 Python 2.7 + Tk + pyserial + matplotlib
 - /gsmGuard-firmware - Arduino firmware.
-In order to successfully compile it, some manual tweaks to Arduino IDE is needed:
+In order to successfully compile it, you need to manually install these libs:
-  1. Manually install RTCLib (clone the repo, or use release that LATER than 1.5.6 if there's one) https://github.com/NeiroNx/RTCLib and TinyGSM from https://github.com/AlexIII/TinyGSM
+  1. RTCLib from https://github.com/NeiroNx/RTCLib (clone the repo, or use release that LATER than 1.5.6 if there's one)
-  2. Go to `cores/arduino/HardwareSerial.h`.
-Change <u>second</u> entry `#define SERIAL_RX_BUFFER_SIZE 64` to `#define SERIAL_RX_BUFFER_SIZE 256`
+  2. TinyGSM from https://github.com/AlexIII/TinyGSM (pull request to the original repo is pending)
 - /kicad-project - KiCAD schematics and board

 ## License